altoo-ag/akka-kryo-serialization/README.md

 			# If provided, Kryo uses the class specified by a fully qualified class name
 			# to get custom AES key.
 Such a class should define the method 'kryoAESKey'.
 			# This key overrides 'aeskey'.
+If class doesn't contain 'kryoAESKey' method,
-If unable to load class, default aes key is used.
+			# default aes key is used.
 			custom-aeskey-class = "CustomAESKeyClass"

 			# Log implicitly registered classes.
 Useful, if you want to know all classes